The times of Masses in our parish are:

 In it, we offer adoration and praise to God the Father, thanksgiving, intercession for our needs and those of the whole world and Church (including all who have died), and reparation for our sins – all through Jesus in the unity of the Holy Spirit.

-The offering of the Mass will continue.
+By God’s grace, the Church is open for Mass.
+Please do come.
+If you cannot attend in person, you can follow on the livestream.
 Making a Spiritual Communion connects us to the Mass and allows us to receive Jesus, made present on our altar, spiritually within our hearts.

 Please do continue to join yourselves to the offering of the Mass even if you cannot be here in person.